ikjordan/picozx81/README.md

 2. By default, the European ZX81 generates frames slightly faster than 50Hz (50.65 Hz).
 Setting `FiveSevenSix` to `Match` enables a display mode slightly faster than the 50Hz TV standard, so that better synchronisation between the frame generates by the emulator and frames sent to the monitor can be achieved.
 If there are issues with a TV or monitor locking to 50.65 Hz, then `FiveSevenSix` can be set to `On` to generate an exact 50 Hz frame rate
 3. The LCD supported displays all have a fixed 320 by 240 resolution. `FiveSevenSix` therefore only sets the framerate for these displays (50 Hz, 50.65 Hz or 60 Hz)
 4. Due to the low speed of the ZX8x cassette interface, files can take many minutes to load and save when `LoadUsingROM` and `SaveUsingROM` is enabled
+5. On devices that support both HDMI and LineOut sound, the HDMI sound build also routes cassette sounds (at maximum volume) over the LineOut port.
+This makes it easier to send sounds to a real ZX81
-5. A mono plug must be used for the RP2350PC LineIn connection.
+6. A mono plug must be used for the RP2350PC LineIn connection.
 A stereo input will result in garbled data being received by the emulator.
 If a PC is used as the source of the sound data, consider using a stereo to mono converter cable

 #### Examples